Legacy Application Modernization: Success Story

 So, what we’ve done to update the project:

-1. Start the projects (we manage both frontend and backend modifications) by creating an Angular environment for the frontend.
+1. Start the project (we manage both frontend and backend modifications) by creating an Angular environment for the frontend.

 2. Set out structure and routes that are actually a kind of sitemap.
 As the project is large, we started by building the basic system to manage the parts, highly demanded by users.

-3. Main login page (as Zeno.PM provides various login experience to a user: QR code, SSO, Azure AD, mail, etc.)
+3. Modernize the main login page (as Zeno.PM provides various login experience to a user: QR code, SSO, Azure AD, mail, etc.)

-In close collaboration with the customer, we’ve prioritized the application components modernization–admin panel was the first.
+In close collaboration with the customer, we’ve prioritized the application components modernization: Admin Portal was among the first ones.
 For now, our team continues modernizing the admin pages transferring its functionality as well as working on its configuration and different services.

 The biggest particular feature of this project is the live audience, thus, we develop new functionality and rewrite the old code simultaneously.
 This process is designed in a way that allows involving only certain modules in time without interfering in the project viability.
 What is more, we have a good chance to involve the real users to test any updates, in this way, we get valuable real-time feedback from a live audience that helps us introduce the improvements right away based on customer experience.
 Although not every user has access to the Angular admin panel, for now, its release is eagerly awaited!